 One of the main advantages of a DivaCup over pads and tampons is that you can use it for up to 12 consecutive hours.
 The DivaCup models made for adults hold a minimum of 1 ounce (30 mL) of menstrual fluid, compared with a regular-size tampon that can absorb approximately 5 mL of fluid.

-If you’re wondering how menstrual cups compare to the safety of pads and tampons, they are just as safe and pose no increased risk of infection.
+If you’re wondering how menstrual cups compare to the safety of pads and tampons, they’re just as safe and pose no increased risk of infection.

 With proper care and cleaning, a DivaCup can last for several years before needing to be replaced, making it an eco-friendly alternative to single-use feminine hygiene products.

-There is a learning curve when discovering how to use a menstrual cup.
-Similar to your first encounter with tampons, you may be unsure how to insert and remove a DivaCup, how often to empty it out, and how to sanitize after use.
+There’s a learning curve when discovering how to use a menstrual cup.
+Similar to your first encounter with tampons, you may be unsure how to insert and remove a DivaCup, how often to empty it out, and how to sanitize it after use.

-The DivaCup sits at the base of the vagina and away from the cervix.
+The DivaCup sits at the base of the vagina, away from the cervix.
 The flexible silicone allows you to comfortably insert, wear, and remove the DivaCup with ease, while the shape is designed to hold menstrual fluid instead of absorbing it like a tampon.